mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-1.md

 In this series of posts I'll describe the nature of computer programming to people that have an interest in it, but not extensive experience.
-I want to explain to why programming will not be cheaply outsourced, automated away, or suddenly become obsolete.
+I want to explain why programming will not be cheaply outsourced, automated away, or suddenly become obsolete.
 I'll argue that Programmer can be a leveraged position for an employee.